dboddie-canonical-work/disgorged-docs/snapcraft-top-level-metadata.rst

 Attributes to passthrough to ``snap.yaml`` without validation from snapcraft.

-See `Using development features in snapcraft <using-in-development-features-in-snapcraft-yaml.md>`__ for more details.
+See :ref:`Using development features in snapcraft <using-in-development-features-in-snapcraft-yaml>` for more details.

 source-code
 -----------